-Field Anticipated Impact Mitigation Measures Responsible for Mitigation Monitoring of Mitigation in designated sites; and (vi) Conduct surface quality inspection according to the Environmental Management Plan (EMP). biological oxygen demand (BOD), and coliforms.
-Noise Levels Increase in noise level due to earth-moving and excavation equipment, and the transportation of equipment, materials, and people (i) Plan activities in consultation with SIPMIU/DSMC so that activities with the greatest potential to generate noise are conducted during periods of the day which will result in least disturbance; (ii) Provide prior information to the local public about the work schedule; (iii) Require horns not be used unless it is necessary to warn other road users or animals of the vehicle's approach; (iv) Minimize noise from construction equipment by using vehicle silencers, fitting jackhammers with noise-reducing mufflers, and portable street barriers the sound impact to surrounding sensitive receptor; and (v) Maintain maximum sound levels not exceeding 80 decibels (dbA) when measured at a distance of 10 m or more from the vehicle/s.
-Construction Contractor (i) Complaints from sensitive receptors; (ii) Use of silencers in noise-producing equipment and sound barriers; (iii) Equivalent day and night time noise levels Landscape and Aesthetics Solid wastes as well as excess construction materials (i) Prepare and implement Waste Management Plan; (ii) Avoid stockpiling of excess excavated soils; (iii) Avoid disposal of any debris and waste soils in the forest areas and in or near water bodies/rivers; (iv) Coordinate with SIPMIU for beneficial uses of excess excavated soils or immediately dispose to designated areas; (v) Manage solid waste according to the following preference hierarchy: reuse, recycling and disposal to designated areas; (vi) Remove all wreckage, rubbish, or temporary structures which are no longer required; and (vii) Request SIPMIU/DSMC to report in writing that the necessary environmental restoration work has been adequately performed before acceptance of work.
-Construction Contractor (i) Waste Management Plan; (ii) Complaints from sensitive receptors; (iii) SIPMIU/DSMC to report in writing that the necessary environmental restoration work has been adequately performed before acceptance of work.
-Socio- Economic - Employment Generati-n of contractual employment and increase in local revenue (i) Employ at least 50% of the labour force, or to the maximum extent, local persons within the 2-km immediate area if manpower is available; and (ii) Secure construction materials from local market.
-Construction Contractor (i) Employment records; (ii) records of sources of materials Occupational Health and Safety Occupational hazards which can arise during work (i) Develop and implement site-specific Health and Safety (H and S) Plan which will include measures such as: (a) excluding public from the site; (b) ensuring all workers are provided with and use Construction Contractor (i) Site-specific Health and Safety (H and S) Plan; (ii) Equipped first-aid stations; (iii) Medical
+Field Anticipated Impact Mitigation Measures Responsible for Mitigation Monitoring of Mitigation generated by construction activities in designated sites; and (vi) Conduct surface quality inspection according to the Environmental Management Plan (EMP). and grease, biological oxygen demand (BOD), and coliforms.
+Increase in hoise level due to earth-moving and excavation equipment, and the transportation of equipment, materials, and people (i) Plan activities in activities with SIPMIU/DSMC so that activities with the greatest potential to generate noise are conducted during periods of the day which will result in least disturbance; (ii) Provide prior information to the local public about the work schedule; (iii) Require horns not be used unless it is necessary to warn other road users or animals of the vehicle's approach; (iv) Minimize noise from construction equipment by using vehicle silencers, fitting jackhammers with noise-reducing mufflers, and portable street barriers the sound impact to surrounding sensitive receptor; and (v) Maintain maximum sound levels not exceeding 80 decibels (dbA) when measured at a distance of 10 m or more from the vehicle/s.
+Construction (i) Complaints from sensitive receptors; (ii) Use of silencers in noise-producing equipment and sound barriers; (iii) Equivalent day and night time noise levels Aesthetics well as excess construction materials (i) Prepare and implement Waste Management Plan; (ii) Avoid stockpiling of excess excavated soils; (iii) Avoid disposal of any debris and waste soils in the forest areas and in or near water bodies/rivers; (iv) Coordinate with SIPMIU for beneficial uses of excess excavated soils or immediately dispose to designated areas; (v) Manage solid waste according to the following preference hierarchy: reuse, recycling and disposal to designated areas; (vi) Remove all wreckage, rubbish, or temporary structures which are no longer required; and (vii) Request SIPMIU/DSMC to report in writing that the necessary environmental restoration work has been adequately performed before acceptance of work.
+Contractor (i) Waste Management Plan; (ii) Complaints from sensitive receptors; (iii) SIPMIU/DSMC to report in writing that the necessary environmental restoration work has been adequately performed before acceptance of work.
+Socio- Economic - Employment Generati-n of contractual employment and increase in local revenue Employ at least 50% of the labour force, or to the maximum extent, local persons within the 2-km immediate area if manpower is available; and Secure construction materials from local market.
+Construction Contractor (i) Employment records; (ii) records of sources of materials Occupational Health and Safety Occupational hazards which can arise during work (i) Develop and implement site-specific Health and Safety (H and S) Plan which will include measures such as: (a) excluding Construction Contractor (i) Site-specific Health and Safety (H and S) Plan; (ii) Equipped first-aid